paritytech/substrate-reconciler/README.md

 # substrate-reconciler

-Prototype balance reconciler for usage with `substrate-api-sidecars` block tracing endpoint
+Prototype balance reconciler for usage with `substrate-api-sidecars` block operations endpoint

 ## account with me